London's Lilliputian Police Station

-But you can also be forgiven for missing it: it looks more like a neoclassical Tardis than a police station, and there won’t be a crowd of tourists gathered around it, merrily snapping away on their cameras.
+But you can also be forgiven for missing it: It looks more like a neoclassical Tardis than a police station, and there won’t be a crowd of tourists gathered around it, merrily snapping away on their cameras.

 Though the Lilliputian cop shop is not among London’s most popular visitor attractions, it’s certainly unique.
-It was built in the 1930s to serve as a watch-post, an eye on Trafalgar Square, which is a magnet for London’s protesters, rioters, marchers, and pigeons.
-Inside, there is only room for a single person.
+It was built in the 1920s to serve as a watch-post and eye on Trafalgar Square, which has been a magnet for London’s protesters, rioters, and marchers (plus, for many years, pigeons).
+Inside, there’s only room for a single person.

-Sadly, if you peer through the windows these days, you won’t see a bored bobby, just lots and lots of mops.
+Sadly, if you peer through the windows these days, you won’t see a bored bobby—just lots and lots of mops.
 The station is now used as a storeroom for cleaners.

 Know Before You Go

 It's on the southeast corner of Trafalgar Square.

 Follow us on Twitter to get the latest on the world's hidden wonders.